-One of the fun things that we get to do when we are expecting a baby is deciding what should go in the nursery, and there are dozens of good reasons for choosing a gender neutral nursery for your baby.
+One of the fun things that we get to do when we are expecting a baby is deciding what should go in the nursery, and there are dozens of good reasons for choosing a gender neutral nursery for your new baby.

 For example, when I had both my kids we did not want to know the sex of our baby and wanted a surprise.
 Maybe you do not want to assume that your child will adore pink just because they are a girl and will only like blue because they are a boy.
-Perhaps you are planning to have more children and want to hedge your bets so that you do not have to completely redecorate the nursery next time if your next baby is a different gender!
+Perhaps you are planning to have more children and want to hedge your bets so that you do not have to completely redecorate the nursery if your next baby is a different gender!

 Image Credit: Nynne Schrøder